visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/MoleculePlot.rst

 *Super* is about a thousand.

-**Radius based on** determines how the atoms are sized. *Scalar variable* uses a nodal variable on the data set to determine radius.  *Covalent radius* and *Atomic radius* are the atomic properties, and they are calculated using a built-in lookup table in VisIt_. *Fixed value* simply uses the value in the text field below as the radius.
+**Radius based on** determines how the atoms are sized. *Scalar variable* uses a nodal variable on the dataset to determine radius.  *Covalent radius* and *Atomic radius* are the atomic properties, and they are calculated using a built-in lookup table in VisIt_. *Fixed value* simply uses the value in the text field below as the radius.
 Note that *Covalent radius* and *Atomic radius*